IKOR-GmbH/sip-framework/docs-snapshot/README.md

 Once you have your adapter you can do the following steps:

 - Run `mvn clean install`
-- Crate common Data Model inside domain package
+- Create common Data Model inside domain package
 - Add necessary dependencies
 - Add RouteBuilders inside "sink" package in connectors
 - Add classes which transform system data models to or from common domain model in "transformers" package in connectors (if needed)